SCIENCE 9th

 Unit 6 Energy: Electricity and Magnetism

+a.
 Unit Introduction

 b.

-Standards for unit
+for unit

-how heat is used to generate electricity.
+¤ D7* - Explain how heat is used to

-§ D3 - Describe energy transformations among heat, light, electricity and motion.
+¤ D3 - Describe energy transformations among heat, light, electricity and motion.

-§ D4 - Explain the relationship among voltage, current and resistance in a simple series circuit.
+¤ D4 - Explain the relationship among voltage, current and resistance in a simple series circuit.

-§ D5 - Explain how electricity is used to produce heat and light in incandescent bulbs and heating elements.
+¤ D5 - Explain how electricity is used to produce heat and light in incandescent bulbs and heating elements.

-§ D6 - Describe the relationship between current and magnetism.
+¤ D6 - Describe the relationship between current and magnetism.

 c.

-Essential Questions: How is electricity produced?
+Questions: How is electricity

 d.

-Essential Content:
+Essential

 1. Waves, including sound and seismic waves, waves on water, and light waves, have energy and can transfer energy when they interact with matter.
 (NSES)